wetryingtodorock/getblock-docs/en/rpc-service/ont/json-rpc/ont_getblockhash.md

 ---
-title: ont:getblockhash \[POST\]
+title: ont:getblockhash - Ontology
-description: Fetch the block hash for the block at given block height.
+description: Example code for the ont:getblockhash json-rpc method. Сomplete guide on how to use ont:getblockhash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters